 Panniers vs Roll Bag: Racks & Fitting

-The roll bag comes with straps which you use to attach it to your bike.
+The roll bag comes with straps that you use to attach it to your bike.
 If you wish, you can spend an extra few pounds on some Rok straps for added security.
 No technicians needed whatsoever!

 Roll bag wins.